appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 }
 ~~~~~~~~~~~

-- entity_id: The ID of the SE whose history is being retrieved.
+entity_id: The ID of the SE whose history is being retrieved.<br>
-- history: A list of all events associated with the SE, including timestamps and Notary Receipts.
+history: A list of all events associated with the SE, including timestamps and Notary Receipts.<br>

 ## Vesper Wallet Flows